OlivierSohn/hamazed/BACKLOG.md

-- In infos, the shot numbers and objective number should be printed using game glyphs, to be bigger. so we need Glyphs in ColorString.
+- In infos, the shot numbers and objective number should be printed using game glyphs, to be bigger. so we need Glyphs in ColorString. note that cell has color info, and glyph info : it might be what we need.

 - if performance matters here, put Glyph in Number and Ship.